0x1eef/ryo.rb/README.md

-The [`Ryo.from`](http://0x1eef.github.test/x/ryo.rb/Ryo.html#from-class_method) method has the same interface as the [`Ryo`](http://0x1eef.github.test/x/ryo.rb/top-level-namespace.html#Ryo-instance_method) method, but it is implemented to recursively walk a Hash object and create Ryo objects from any nested Hash objects that it finds.
+The [`Ryo.from`](http://0x1eef.github.test/x/ryo.rb/Ryo.html#from-class_method) method has the same interface as the [`Ryo`](http://0x1eef.github.test/x/ryo.rb/top-level-namespace.html#Ryo-instance_method) method, but it is implemented to recursively walk a Hash object and create Ryo objects from any nested Hash objects that it finds along the way.

 The reason recursion is not default behavior is that it has the potential to be a slow operation when given a complex Hash object that's potentially very large -